CloudSigma Security & Business Continuity Features

 Access control lists (ACLs) are meant to segment account control rights and access to the different operational aspects.
 With this feature the account administrators can allow access to different resources or a group of resources across the account.
 The account administrator delegates permissions to each account and lets each user log in to the web console with their own user credentials.
 Examples of delegated abilities:

-- Give the operations team access to firewall policies and networking, but not to servers.
+Provide the operations team with access to firewall policies and networking, but not to servers.

 Logging Service